valimised/ivxv/Documentation/en/architecture/kogumisteenus.rst

 The components of the collector service consider the use of virtualization technologies, and the collector service can be implemented on both one virtual hardware instance as well as by microservices on different instances.
-Collector service components can be implemented in the Ubuntu LTS 16.04 operation system 64-bit architecture.
+Collector service components can be implemented in the Ubuntu 20.04 LTS (Focal Fossa) operation system 64-bit architecture.

 Data retention has been implemented using the key-value database (etcd).
 For test purposes, data has also been stored in the file system and memory, but it